IQSS/dss-workshops-archived/R/Rintro/Rintro.md

 ![](images/Rconsole.png)

 But hardly anybody does it that way anymore!
-The Windows versio of R comes with a GUI that looks like this:
+The Windows version of R comes with a GUI that looks like this:

 ![](images/Rgui.png)